claudia1462656918/MSiA-Value-Chain-Project/README.md

    **Icebox**

     * Engineer features to describe clients’ affordability

-      -Perform summary analysis of each parameter of new features generated and plot distribution
+    * Perform summary analysis of each parameter of new features generated and plot distribution

-      -Detect whether new features have strong correlation with features that are selected earlier
+    * Detect whether new features have strong correlation with features that are selected earlier

 **Theme 2**